AndImGone/funnyarch/README.md

 Import everything into ~/.config

  **EXCEPT** for rofi.
 For rofi, you're gonna wanna take everything in rofi except config.rasi, and put it in ~/.local/share/rofi
+Rename bashrc to .bashrc and put it into your home directory

 ## Berry